Computes reproduction numbers from fitted models

 logical indicating if the individual reproduction numbers should be calculated by integrating the epidemic intensities over the observation period and region only (

-are returned.
+trimmed = TRUE) or over the whole time-space domain R+ x R^2 (trimmed = FALSE).
+By default, ifneweventsis missing, the trimmedR0values stored inobjectare returned.
 Trimming means that events near the (spatial or temporal) edges of the observation domain have lower reproduction numbers (ceteris paribus) because events outside the observation domain are not observed.- newcoef

 the model parameters to use when calculating reproduction numbers.
 The default (

-for parameter vectors sampled from the asymptotic multivariate normal distribution of the MLE, see Examples.- ...
+NULL) is to use the MLEcoef(object).
+This argument mainly serves the construction of Monte Carlo confidence intervals by evaluatingR0for parameter vectors sampled from the asymptotic multivariate normal distribution of the MLE, see Examples.- ...

 additional arguments passed to methods.
 Currently unused for the

-method.- eta
+twinstimmethod.- eta

 a value for the epidemic linear predictor, see details.